carpentries-lab/metagenomics-workshop/setup.md

 If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.

-In this instances you can use the terminal available in R studio and users won't need to install their own terminals or use `ssh` (see instructor notes).
-If nevertheless you prefer that the users install their own terminals, directions to install them are included for each Windows, Mac OS X, and Linux systems below.
+In this instances you can use the terminal available in R studio and users won't need to install their own terminals nor use `ssh` (see instructor notes). **If nevertheless you prefer that the users install their own terminals**, directions to install them are included for each Windows, Mac OS X, and Linux systems below.
 For Windows, you will also need to install Git Bash, PuTTY, or the Ubuntu Subsystem.

 #### Installing a linux terminal